-However, the FTT proposal remains subject to negotiation between the participating Member States and the scope of any such tax is uncertain.
+The FTT proposal remains subject to negotiation between the participating Member States.
+It may therefore be altered prior to any implementation.
 Additional EU Member States may decide to participate.

 Prospective holders of the Covered Bonds are advised to seek their own professional advice in relation to the FTT.